Dyrati/ace_projects/Information/GS1 Ace Setup.md

 ![tret](gs1_ace_setup_images/tret.png)

 ### Step 4: Out of bounds
-Hard reset, load the Tret save, and run Up+Right until you see Isaac.
+Hard reset, and load the Tret save.
+Cast Avoid or use a Sacred Feather to disable encounters.
+Run Up+Right until you see Isaac.
 Run around the top of the room until you're standing in this corner:

 ![corner](gs1_ace_setup_images/corner.png)